 - To promote research capabilities in the location specific disadvantaged institutions of higher education.

 - To bring the available resources from various governmental and non governmental agencies across the country and in different parts of the world for research related activities.

-- Salesian Research Institute shall be an extension/outreach programme of Salesian College coordinated from both its campuses.
+- Salesian Research Centre shall be an extension/outreach programme of Salesian College coordinated from both its campuses.

 - The management of finances and its moveable and immovable property shall be the responsibility of the College after due consideration of the proposals made by the coordination committee.

-- The Committee shall meet at least thrice a year to plan and evaluate the progress of the activities of the Research Institute.
+- The Committee shall meet at least thrice a year to plan and evaluate the progress of the activities of the Research Centre.